cha1ra/laradock-bash/README.md

 bash laradock-creator.sh sample-app
 ```

-You can also choose your project name on process.
+You can also type your Project Name during process.

 ```shell
 $ bash laradock-creator.sh